ViViVidam/CS270-operating-system/README.md

 |      rm       | test unlink and rmdir |
 | test program  | a further validation  |

 You can play with these commands in a new terminal and check the log in the original terminal.

-- Also, we provide a test C program (`test.c`) including some basic file operatinos, with which you can created a new file named `a`  and write some charecters into it:
+- Also, we provide a test C program (`test.c`) including some basic file operations, with which you can create a new file named `a`  and write some characters into it:
   - To run the test program, type `./test string offset` in the root directory (first `cd ..` if you are within the mount point)
   - `string` is what you want to write into the file and `offset` is the input of the `lseek`
-  - you will find the new file named `a` after `cd` into the mount point, use `cat` to check what you have write
+  - you will find the new file named `a` after `cd` into the mount point, use `cat` to check what you have written

 - We guarantee no robustness, so the file system may fail if you are trying to lseek the entire file size or deleting file that doesn't exist.